SEEING PALESTINE: POLITICAL TOURISM

 I asked Chat if that last one, Psalm, 109, were personal or directed against the enemies of Israel, and it said I had asked an excellent question!
 The answer, it said, was personal, because the Psalter spoke in the first person and was directing his imprecations at a singular pronoun.
 Chat thought he was making a deeply personal plea for justice.

-But Jesus Fucking Christ!
+But Jesus Christ!
 Talk about a need for a more merciful way!
-And before long He came.
+And before too long He came along.
 If only it had made a difference, a favorable one, that is.

 In any event, it was clear to me then, as it must have been in the wisdom of my youth: I did not need to wallow around in that stuff.